trailofbits/publications/workshops/Using Manticore and Symbolic Execution to Find Smart Contracts Bugs - Devcon 4/README.md

 Consider joining a community of Ethereum security engineers and the developers of [Slither](https://github.com/trailofbits/slither), [Echidna](https://github.com/trailofbits/echidna), and [Manticore](https://github.com/trailofbits/manticore) in the [Empire Hacking Slack](https://empireslacking.herokuapp.com).
 We host an open office hours for Ethereum security every other week and coordinate it through this [Slack](https://empireslacking.herokuapp.com), in addition to announcements on Twitter [@trailofbits](https://twitter.com/trailofbits).
 Please see our release announcement on our blog for more details: [Ethereum security guidance for all](https://blog.trailofbits.com/2018/10/04/ethereum-security-guidance-for-all/).

-> Note: This repository is temporary, the material will be move to [trailofbits/publications](https://github.com/trailofbits/publications) after the workshop.